-The world's leading climate experts confirm that human activities are the main cause of the warming observed since the Industrial Revolution from the 1760s (IPCC).
-Greenhouse gases are considered as the main driver of a warmer planet.
+The world's leading climate experts confirm that human activities are the main cause of the warming observed since the Industrial Revolution (IPCC).
+Greenhouse gases are considered the main driver of warming the planet.
 Some human activities that increase the global temperature resulting in climate change are illustrated as follows.